comptoolsres/comptoolsres.github.io/LinkedInLearningLinux.md

 ## Grading

-This assignment will count as **quiz 1**.
-To get credit, paste your command line for the solution to the challenge at the end of part 4 (Challenge: Extract information from a text file) into the box in the **Canvas assignment for Quiz 1** and submit.
+This assignment will count as **50% of quiz 1 (10 points)**.
+To get credit, paste your command line for the solution to the challenge at the end of part 4 (Challenge: Extract information from a text file) into the box in the **Canvas assignment for Quiz 1**.

 The log file for this is in the Exercise Files folder and is called log.tar.gz.